Vnà – Ramosch

 Description

-From the village of Vnà, the route follows a flat, wide road over the open south-facing slope through the snow-covered terraced landscape to Sur Savuogn, offering an impressive mountain panorama from Val d'Assa to Val d'Uina and the Sesvenna Group south of Scuol.
-Shortly before Runai the path leads through a sparse group of trees.
-Here you have the option of climbing up to Martinatsch, where the entrance to the toboggan run to Ramosch is located.
+From the village of Vnà it goes level on a wide road over the open south slope through the snowy terrace landscape to Sur Savuogn.
+Along the way, there is an impressive mountain panorama from Val d’Assa over Val d’Uina to the Sesvenna group south of Scuol.
+Shortly before Runai, the path leads through a sparse group of trees.
+Here is the possibility to ascend to Martinatsch, where the entrance to the sledding trail to Ramosch is located.

-If you prefer less elevation difference, go straight on, slightly downhill to Medras.
-Here you will again meet the sledge run.
-Those who prefer to ride the next 4 kilometres down to Ramosch instead of walking are recommended to take the sledge with them on this winter hike.
+Those who want to do fewer altitude meters walk straight ahead, slightly downhill to Medras.
+Here you meet the sledding trail again.
+Those who prefer to manage the next 4 kilometers downhill to Ramosch by sled rather than on foot are advised to take the sled with them on this winter hike.

-Alternating along the edge of the forest and over open terrain, you can enjoy the view of the Inn in the valley, Ramosch and the snow-covered peaks of the Lower Engadine Dolomites at the western entrance to the valley, whether on sledge or by foot.
+Alternating along the edge of the forest and across open terrain, whether on the sled or on foot, you enjoy the view of the Inn in the valley floor, Ramosch, and the snowy peaks of the Lower Engadin Dolomites at the western valley entrance.

-Once in Ramosch, the PostBus will take you back to Vnà or to Scuol/Martina (hourly service).
+Upon reaching Ramosch, the PostAuto bus returns to Vnà or to Scuol/Martina (hourly connection).

 Geheimtipp

-• 1st alternative: You can also take the turnoff to Martinatsch at Runai and follow this path.
-At Medras instead of walking to Ramosch, hike back to Runai and Vnà.
+• 1st option: You can also take the turn-off to Martinatsch at Runai and follow this path.
+Instead of walking to Ramosch from Medras, return to Runai and hike back to Vnà.

-• 2nd alternative: Instead of walking directly from Runai to Medras, you can also take the turnoff at Runai and reach the upper road.
-This path then meets the other one again at Medras.
+• 2nd option: Instead of walking directly from Runai to Medras, you can also take the turn-off in Runai to the upper road.
+This path then rejoins the other at Medras.

-• 3rd alternative: Once you have arrived on Motta, you can also choose the path to Seraplana instead of continuing down to Ramosch.
+• 3rd option: Upon reaching Motta, you can alternatively choose the path to Seraplana instead of going down to Ramosch.

 Sicherheitshinweis

-The trail is groomed after each snowfall.
-Please note the condition reports in the winter sports report.
-The tour was assessed in favourable weather conditions, the current snow and weather conditions must be observed before starting.
+The path is prepared after every snowfall.
+Please observe the condition reports in the winter sports report.
+The route was rated under favorable weather conditions; current snow and weather conditions must be checked before starting.

-Attention: the trail runs below Vnà along a wildlife rest zone - please do not leave the trail.
+Warning: The path runs below Vnà along a wildlife sanctuary – please do not leave the hiking trail.

 Ausrüstung